elcicd/el-CICD-docs/README.md

   * Configurable set of SDLC environments per installation and, to a lesser degree, per Project
   * Automated support for deployment, rollback, and roll forward of complete applications in production
   * Simplified support of applications to more than one cluster
-  * Hotfixing process for deployments in production
+  * Hotfixing support for deployments in production

 * **Development Support**
   * Automated building, testing, scanning, and deployment for libraries and microservices